 If you are changing to part-time work or are considering a job where the salary is worked out pro-rata, use the pro-rata Salary Calculator to see how your take-home pay will be affected.
-Just enter the full-time salary, the weekly hours that are considered "full time", and the new pro-rata hours that will be used to calculate your new salary, which will be shown as the Yearly Gross amount (if you also enter overtime, this will be included in the yearly gross):
+Just enter the full-time salary, the weekly hours that are considered "full time", and the new pro-rata hours that will be used to calculate your new salary, which will be shown as the Gross Income amount:

 How to use the Pro-Rata / Furlough Salary Calculator

 To use the pro-rata salary calculator, enter the full-time annual salary in the "Full-time Salary" box.
 Enter the number of weekly hours that are considered "full-time" into the "Full-time weekly hours" box.
 If you are working out the new salary by number of hours worked, enter the pro-rata number of weekly hours into the "Pro-rata weekly hours" box.
 If you want to see a percentage of your current salary, enter that percentage into the "% of full-time salary" box.

 Find out the benefit of that overtime!
 Enter the number of hours, and the rate at which you will get paid.
 For example, for 5 hours a month at time and a half, enter 5 @ 1.5.
 There are two options in case you have two different overtime rates.
 To keep the calculations simple, overtime rates are based on a normal week of 37.5 hours.